Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

-Unlike the previously mentioned condition for the elastic potential, the inelastic potential must be convex with respect to the modified stress invariants for the dissipation inequality to be fulfilled.
+Unlike the previously mentioned condition for the free energy, the dissipation potential must be convex with respect to the modified stress invariants for the dissipation inequality to be fulfilled.
 Noteworthy, we could enhance the existing arguments as long as the convexity condition is satisfied.
-For instance, to increase network flexibility and expressibility, the negative stress invariants, or additional invariants, e.g., the principal invariants \citep{holthusen2025generalized}, can be appended to the argument of the inelastic potential network.
+For instance, to increase network flexibility and expressibility, the negative stress invariants, or additional invariants, e.g., the principal invariants \citep{holthusen2025generalized}, can be appended to the argument of the dissipation potential network.
 These alternative constructions are presented in Appendix \ref{app:Potential_arguments}.